• Skip to primary navigation

 • annatto (atsuete) powder

-Wash papaya, slice lengthwise, remove the seeds and gut using spoon or scraper:
+Wash papaya, slice lengthwise, remove the seeds and gut using spoon or scraper.

-Wash it again and grate the papaya:
+Wash it again and grate the papaya.

-grated papaya on a chopping board for atsara recipe
+grated papaya on a chopping board

-grated papaya with salt to be used for green papaya atsara
+grated papaya mixed with salt

-Squeeze the papaya, drain the liquid from the papaya, and rinse thoroughly:
+Squeeze the papaya, drain the liquid from the papaya, and rinse thoroughly.

-squeezing the juice out of the grated papaya for atsara recipe
+squeezing the juice out of the grated papaya

-Add coconut vinegar and cover until it boils:
+Combine vinegar and cover until it boils.

-adding coconut vinegar to the sugar and water mixture for atsara
+coconut vinegar added to sugar and water

-Now it’s time to add black pepper:
+Now it's time to add black pepper.

 adding pepper to the atsara pickling solution

-Then add the annatto powder:
+Then add the annatto powder.

-adding annatto powder to the atsara pickling solution
+adding annatto powder to the mixture

-adding salt to the pickling solution of atsara recipe
+adding salt to the atsara mixture

 • Vegan Isaw